 Marshmallow

-In the 1970s, before White Day skyrocketed, chocolate-covered marshmallows were the norm.
+In the 1970s, chocolate-covered marshmallows were the norm before White Day skyrocketed.
 Marshmallows symbolise pure love, whereas its chocolate coat stands for reciprocated love.

 White Lingerie

-On White Day, Japanese men would gift their lover with white clothing, particularly white lingerie.
-Quite unlike any other gift, you might not want to get lingerie at the start of your relationship.
+On White Day, Japanese men would gift their lover white clothing, particularly lingerie.
+Unlike any other gift, you might not want to get lingerie at the start of your relationship.

 Despite being a hit or miss, lingerie can make for a classy and elegant surprise for the ladies.
 It typically shows that you know what looks good on your significant other.